afaundez/reaktor-challenge/README.md

 #### 1st iteration

 Now, I would parse the data, since it's a huge text file.
 Since the file is going to grow, it's time to separate the KS from the HTML.
-At the end at this step I would like to have a clear semantic tree.
+At the end of this step, I would like to have a clear semantic tree.

 Making a semantic version, brings a few concern:
-- The documentations mention the data in the file as ControlData, composed by one or more paragraphs (packages) and each paragraph containing multiple data fields, each one formed by a field name and a field value.
+- The documentation mentions the data in the file as ControlData, composed by one or more paragraphs (packages) and each paragraph containing multiple data fields, each one formed by a field name and a field value.
 An annoying issue with this is that package is a reserved word in Javascript, no for the moment I leave it a paragraph.
 - The more complicated the data structures, the messier the React elements and the javascript file.

 The dependency packages links are simple anchors pointing paragraphs id, they jump to the heading with the id marked.
-It helps to navigate, but usually you get stuck there.
+It helps to navigate, but usually, you get stuck there.

 At this point, the main part is at [scripts.js](scripts.js).